Orientations of Morse flow trees in Legendrian contact homology: Orientation of pseudo-holomorphic disks

 \subsubsection{Capping orientation of a punctured $J$-holomorphic disk}

 Now we define the orientation of the linearized $\dbar$-operator at a punctured $J$-holomorphic disk $u$.

 The orientation of $\dbar_u$ will be induced by the canonical orientation of the $\dbar$-operator on the non-punctured disk, together with the capping orientations of the capping operators of the punctures of $u$.
-The capping operators are glued to $u$ at the punctures, to obtain the \emph{ fully capped disk} $\hat u$ with corresponding $\dbar$-problem
+The capping operators are glued to $u$ at the punctures, to obtain the \emph{fully capped disk} $\hat u$ with corresponding trivialized boundary condition $\hat{\tilde A}_u $ and $\dbar$-problem

 We denote this problem the \emph{fully capped problem corresponding to $u$}.

 The order in which we glue the capping operators to $u$ will be important, and we fix it as follows.
 Assume that the punctures of $u$ are given by $(q_0,\dotsc,q_m)$, where $q_0$ is the positive puncture and the negative punctures are ordered in the counterclockwise direction along $\partial D_{m+1}$.
 Then we first glue the capping trivialization $\tilde{R}_+(q_0)$ to $\tilde A_u$ at $q_0$, then $\tilde{R}_-(q_m)$ to $\tilde A_u$ at $q_m$, then $\tilde{R}_-(q_{m-1})$ to $\tilde A_u$ at $q_{m-1}$, and so on, until we get the trivialized boundary condition $\hat{\tilde A}_u$ on the closed disk.